-- a.
-A statement detailing potential significant glare onto abutting structures and roadways estimating the interaction of sun to panel angle, time of year and visibility locations. - b.
+- b.
 Based on the above information, the Planning Board may require reasonable mitigation.
 Mitigation may include angle of panels, details on the anti-reflective nature of the panel coating or any additional specific screening to minimize resulting impacts. - c.
-Mitigation through anti-reflective coatings shall have an index of refraction equal to or less than 1.30.
+Mitigation through anti-reflective coatings shall have an index of refraction equal to or less than 1.30. - 7.
+Noise. - a.

-7. Noise.

-- a.
 Estimates of any equipment noise on the site based on equipment specification materials (such as inverters). - b.
-Noise levels at the property line shall be in accordance with the Town noise ordinance or at reasonable levels given the location of the facility with due consideration to the surrounding land uses and zone.
+Noise levels at the property line shall be in accordance with the Town noise ordinance or at reasonable levels given the location of the facility with due consideration to the surrounding land uses and zone. - 8.
+Lighting. - a.

-8. Lighting.

-- a.
 On site lighting shall be minimal and limited to access and safety requirements only. - b.
-All lighting shall be downcast and shielded from abutting properties.

-B. General Requirements.

-- All Solar Collection Systems shall conform to applicable state and federal laws and regulations and local ordinances, including the State Building Code, the State Electrical Code and the State Fire Code. - 2.
+All lighting shall be downcast and shielded from abutting properties. - B. General Requirements. - 1.
+All Solar Collection Systems shall conform to applicable state and federal laws and regulations and local ordinances, including the State Building Code, the State Electrical Code and the State Fire Code. - 2.
 All systems not connected to the grid shall be approved by the electrical inspector or Building Inspector, as required. - 3.
 Transmission Lines Underground: All power transmission lines from a Ground-mounted Solar Energy System to any building or other structure shall be located underground and/or in accordance with the State Building Code or Electrical Code, as appropriate. - 4.
 Grid-tied systems shall file a copy of a final approved interconnection with the municipality prior to operation of the system. - 5.
 All roof-mounted and ground-mounted Solar Collection System require permits. - a.
 Electrical permits are required. - b.
 Plumbing permits may be required. - c.
 Building permits may be required. - d.
 Engineer stamped letter certifying that the roof can accommodate the load may be required.